sudhir-shetty/RyanAir/README.md

 **Note 2: Some of the customer data is hardcoded.**

 This is just for demo purpose.
-In real automation, we can easily use a config file or Data table and any other data storage method to make it data-driven.
+In real automation, we can easily use a config file or Data table or any other data storage method to make it data-driven.